-Capital assets include the infrastructure network (roads, sidewalks, water lines, and sewer lines) built in connection with the Authority's capital projects, including the Convention Center, the North Shore, and the Lower Hill.
+Capital assets include the infrastructure network (roads, sidewalks, water lines, and sewer lines) built in connection with the Authority's capital projects, including the Convention

+Center, the North Shore, and the Lower Hill.
 Some of this infrastructure, mainly road, water, and sewer system infrastructure, is dedicated to the City or Pittsburgh Water and Sewer Authority (PWSA) after the completion and is, thereafter, to be maintained by the City and/or PWSA.
-To the extent the Authority financed the projects and the financing is still outstanding, the Authority considers these costs an integral part of its total development cost of its major projects and, accordingly, capitalizes and amortizes those infrastructure costs over the life of that project.
+To the extent the Authority funded the projects, the Authority considers these costs an integral part of its total development cost of its major projects and, accordingly, capitalizes and depreciates infrastructure costs over the life of that project.